lijingcheng2021/OmAgent/examples/react_example/README.md

 ## Overview

-This example implements a basic ReAct workflow that consists of following components:
+This example implements a ReAct workflow that consists of following components:

-1. **Input Interface (ReactInputBasic)**
+1. **Input Interface**
    - Handles user input containing questions
-   - Allows optional example input
-   - Configurable maximum turns setting
+   - Supports both CLI and programmatic interfaces

 2. **ReAct Workflow**
    - Think: Reason about the current state and decide next action